18 Things to Check Before Buying used Cameras

 Camera Shutter count is the most important thing to be checked.
 It will tell you how much the person has used the camera.
 It is actually the camera life indicator.

 Camera manufacturers have specified a shutter count value for each model and it varies for different models.
-For example, a high-end camera like Canon 1DX Mark II comes with a shutter life of 400,000 and for an entry level DSLR camera, it would be around 100,000.
+For example, a high-end camera like Canon 1DX Mark III comes with a shutter life of 400,000, and for an entry-level DSLR camera, it would be around 100,000.
+When it comes to Mirrorless cameras, they also have a shutter count for their mechanical shutter.

 3. Year of Make

-Sometimes, you may find cameras which are hardly used with very few shutter counts.
-You need to check the year when it was made and whether the camera is still there in the market or did the manufacturers discontinue this model.
+Sometimes, you may find cameras that are hardly used with very few shutter counts.
+You need to check the year when it was made and whether the camera is still there in the market or did the manufacturers discontinued this model.

 4. Camera Exterior Quality